 5. Roll.
 Divide the dough into quarters, then into eighths, then sixteenths, then into 32 pieces.
 Roll each piece into a ball.
 On a flour dusted surface roll each ball into a round circle using a rolling pin.

 6. Fill & fry or bake.
 From here, you’re ready to fill your empanada dough with whatever you like.
-Make sure to not overfill your empanada dough and crimp the dough shut using a fork.
-You can pan fry, deep fry, or bake them (just make sure to use an egg wash to get that golden brown color).
-See post details for more ideas on how to fill, fry or bake!
+Make sure to not overfill your empanada dough, brush edges with water, and crimp the dough shut using a fork.
+See notes for directions on how to fry or bake.

 Notes